Grismund/i-am-the-forest-srd/README.md

 ### Step 2: Define Your Forest's History
 Story is an integral part of "I am the Forest."
 As such, you will piece together what you can uncover about your Forest's past.

 To determine your Forest's history, prepare your notebook and d12.
 Roll on each of the Forest Tables and note down the results.
 In addition, the Event Tables on the Character Sheet may also be useful.
 Take time to imagine how all these pieces fit together in a meaningful way, and write down what you have uncovered about your Forest's history.
-It may help to journal a brief history in first­person perspec­ tive, “I am the Forest...”
+It may help to journal a brief history in first­person perspective, “I am the Forest...”

 # TODO: Consider a bigger section on how to use oracle tables along with an example.